5ecret5tar/objective-c-style-guide/README.md

 ```
 This will prevent [possible and sometimes prolific crashes](http://cocoasamurai.blogspot.com/2011/04/singletons-your-doing-them-wrong.html).

+The `Instance` substring within the name should match the functionality of what the class should do.
+For example, a `LocationManager` class structured as a singleton should have the instance named `sharedManager` instead of `sharedInstance`.

 ## Imports

 If there is more than one import statement, group the statements [together](http://ashfurrow.com/blog/structuring-modern-objective-c).
 Commenting each group is optional.